 Other adult beetles that eat holes through your plant’s leaves are the flea beetle and the Japanese beetle.

-Flea beetles eat small holes in the leaves of plants leaving it with the shothole appearance.
+Flea beetles eat small holes in the leaves of plants, leaving them with a shothole appearance.

-The Japanese beetle completely devours the leaves, skeletonizing it.
+The Japanese beetle completely devours the leaves, skeletonizing them.

 The tarnished plant bug

 This gets its name for its distinct tarnished brown color with green markings.
 This is a bug that ruins every plant it comes into contact with.

 If you start seeing small brown spots on the leaves of the plant that then die, there’s likely a tarnished plant bug (or a few) nearby.